kayartaya-vinod/2019_04_MARIADB_ADMINISTARTION_UNISYS/Readme.md

 Example :

-Let's say we want to create Select role with  name "developer" and then Grant Show databases and Select permission on all the tables in TechBrothers Database.
-Once the role is created we would like to assign user TB and shyam to it.
+Let's say we want to create Select role with  name "developer" and then Grant Show databases and Select permission on all the tables in training Database.
+Once the role is created we would like to assign user shyam and john to it.

 ```sql
 MariaDB > Create Role developer;